xlwings/xlwings-customfunctions-azurefunctions/README.md

 - the function app: `xlwings-quickstart`
 - the resource group: `xlwings-quickstart-rg`
 - the storage account: `xlwingsquickstartsa`
-- deploy it to the region: `westeurope`
+- deploy it to the region: `northeurope`

-Note that you may need to use different names/parameters though.
+Note that you may want/need to use different names/parameters though.

 Before you begin, you'll need to login to Azure: